kyma-project/btp-manager/docs/user/02-10-usage.md

     kubectl get serviceinstances.services.cloud.sap.com test-service -o yaml
     ```

-    You see the status `created` and the message `ServiceBinding provisioned successfully`.
+    You see the status `created` and the message `ServiceInstance provisioned successfully`.
-    Also you should also see in one of spec field `btpAccessCredentialsSecret` with `test-secret` value.
+    Also you should see in one of spec field `btpAccessCredentialsSecret` the `test-secret` value.
-    In status section you should also see filled field `subaccountId`.
+    In status section you should also see not empty field `subaccountId`.

 6. Clean up your resources by running the following command: